golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 ### Key Topics
 *What are the key subject topics that this course will cover?*

-This course covers the practical application of computer programming techniques to the creation of expressive software art and computational design.
-Topics include generative art, networked interactivity, gestural interaction systems, and immersive world-making.
+This course considers the creation of generative art and algorithmic form-making using computer programming techniques and robotic drawing tools.

 ### Prerequisite Knowledge
 *What prior knowledge must students have in order to be successful in this course?*

-* This course is intended as a second course for students who have already had one semester of elementary programming (in any language).
+* This is an advanced studio course, intended for students who have already had at least one semester of elementary programming (in any language).
 Students must be familiar and comfortable with computer programming fundamentals, such as iteration, conditional testing, functional abstraction, static and dynamic memory structures, and object-oriented programming, as taught in a course like 15-104, 15-110, or 15-112.
+* Students are expected to have had some prior experience with a creative coding toolkit for the arts, such as Processing or p5.js.
 * A strong foundation in mathematics, especially including geometry, algebra, and trigonometry, will also be very helpful.
-* This course is taught primarily with JavaScript.
-Students fluent only in Python may need to do some additional preparation.
+* This is a polyglot course, taught using a combination of Java, JavaScript, and Python.
+Students fluent in only one language may need to do some additional preparation.

 ### Course Relevance
 *How is this course relevant to the targeted student populations?*

 This course is relevant to students who are interested in:

+* Experimentation with new forms of drawing and markmaking
 * Exploring the use of computation in expanding our expressive vocabulary
-* Designing procedural form for games, virtual environments, and other modes of creative expression
-* Developing expertise in the aesthetic nuances and conceptual landscape of interactivity
+* Developing expertise in the practical skills, aesthetic evaluation, and conceptual underpinning of generative and procedural form-making
-* Understanding the practical and social assumptions that underpin code in culture

 ### Course Goals
 *What are the overall goals of this course that students will achieve after completing it?*